 The Intrepid Fallen Heroes Fund.

-The Intrepid Fallen Heroes Fund was the first organization HeroBracelets made donations to and we've sent over $167,000.00 so far!
+The Intrepid Fallen Heroes Fund was the first Charitable Organization HeroBracelets helped fund, and with YOUR help, we've sent over $175,000.00 so far! to this Charity alone!

 The Intrepid Fallen Heroes Fund has constructed a world-class state-of-the-art physical rehabilitation facility for wounded warriors at Brooke Army Medical Center in San Antonio, Texas.
 The Center opened on January 29, 2007 with a grand ceremony attended by Senators John McCain and Hillary Rodham Clinton, Veterans Affairs Secretary James R. Nicholson, Deputy Secretary of Defense Gordon England; Chairman of the Joint Chiefs of Staff Peter Pace, USMC, and government and military leaders at the highest levels.
 3,000 supporters also joined the event.